 Note: This table reports this number of students enrolled by student type categories.
 These headcounts only include those seeking a degree - unclassified students (e.g., dual enrolled) are not included.
 The student type for undergraduates is based on the 'Type of Student at Most Recent Admission'.
-The First Time in College (FTIC) student was admitted in the same fall term or in the preceding summer term - this includes those who were re-admitted as FTICs.
+The First Time in College (FTIC) student was admitted in the same fall term or in the preceding summer term - this includes those who were re-admitted as FTICs, as well as FTIC-FCS AA Transfer Students earning an Associate in Arts degree from a Florida College System Institution prior to high school graduation.